gnpapers/gn2-progress-report/1_accomplishments.md

 find other high quality professionals.
 During first round of search we were not successful.
 However Dmitry Mozzherin, had been funded by EOL to acquire system administration skills to move EOL project to Smithsonian's National Museum of Natural History.
-We also were able to employ a developer of core Scala libraries for the project.
+We also were able to employ a developer of important Scala libraries for the project.
 Taxonomical and nomenclatural knowledge is provided by former lead coordinator of Global Names project -- David Patterson.
-As a result we were able to get high quality experts for all important parts aspects.
+As a result we were able to get high quality experts for all important aspects or work.

 Selection of a programming language platform
 --------------------------------------------

 Advances in CPU manufacturing in the recent years created a need for multiprocess, multi-threaded programming solutions.
-Our choice for a programming language had narrowed down to 2 languages -- Go and Scala.
-Both are created for modern multi-processor computers, both are fast, compiled languages.
-We chose Scala in the end, because it is based on Java Virtual Machine environment.
+Our choice for a programming language narrowed down to 2 languages -- Go and Scala.
+Both are created for modern multi-processor, connected to network computers, both are fast, compiled languages.
+In the end we chose Scala, because it is based on Java Virtual Machine environment.
 That means that the code we write in Scala can be used in a wide variety of JVM-compatible languages -- Java, Scala, R, Jython, JRuby.
-Also it allows to take advantage of such Big Data-oriented multiprocessor, multi-computer systems as Spark.
+Also it allows to take advantage Spark -- a "Big Data"-oriented multiprocessor, multi-computer framework.

 Planning
 --------